 Diana’s journey has taken her around the world: mysterious red cedars on Vancouver Island, towering redwoods in California, ancient oaks in Ireland, the historic Black Forest of Germany, Japan’s spiritual Sugi trees, and the pristine beauty of the Boreal Forest of northern Canada.
 Filming has wrapped up and editing on this project is underway.
 Diana is busy promoting her latest book “The Sweetness of a Simple Life”, giving talks, and of course, working on a new book!
 Stay tuned to this page for all the news and updates!

-10 Trees That Can Save the World is a movement inspired by Canadian environmental visionary Diana Beresford-Kroeger, her book “The Global Forest” and her personal mission to educate 7 billion people about the trees outside their doors.
+Call of the Forest: The Forgotten Wisdom of Trees is a movement inspired by Canadian environmental visionary Diana Beresford-Kroeger, her book “The Global Forest” and her personal mission to educate 7 billion people about the trees outside their doors.
 Through a feature film, interactive app, website and more, the movement seeks to create a motivated community of global citizens who will replant the world’s forests and continue to raise awareness and support for the importance of trees in our lives.

 Synopsis for Feature Documentary

-10 Trees That Can Save the World follows Diana Beresford-Kroeger, and her husband, Christian Kroeger, as they tour some of the earth’s last, great forests, from Japan, Ireland, Germany, to the United States and Canada, meeting many of the world’s most ancient trees and educating people about their history and legacy – a history and legacy that is deeply entwined with our grand and benevolent neighbours, the trees.
+Call of the Forest: The Forgotten Wisdom of Trees follows Diana Beresford-Kroeger, and her husband, Christian Kroeger, as they tour some of the earth’s last, great forests, from Japan, Ireland, Germany, to the United States and Canada, meeting many of the world’s most ancient trees and educating people about their history and legacy – a history and legacy that is deeply entwined with our grand and benevolent neighbours, the trees.

 From Winnipeg, Canada, which holds the largest population of American Elms anywhere in the world, to the sacred sakaki and cedar forests of Japan, the walnut and redwood trees of America and the great boreal forest of Canada, Diana tells us amazing stories of how trees protect and feed the planet, producing pheromones and oxygen, filtering our air and water of toxins and sequestering carbon.
 Like a keystone in the boreal forest, the green of the modified chloroplasts hold up the world.